-How Hard is the Navajo Loop Trail?
+How Hard is Navajo Loop Trail?

 The Navajo Loop Trail is one of Bryce Canyon’s most popular hikes, & since it’s less than 2 miles, it seems pretty accessible to most visitors.
 But the truth is: there’s a steep descent involved, which you’ll then need to climb back up (whether you’re doing the “Wall Street” section or not).
-So, if you’re traveling with kids, or older folks who may not have the best knees ~ here, we’ll answer the question: “How Hard is the Navajo Loop Trail?”
+So, if you’re traveling with kids, or older folks who may not have the best knees ~ here, we’ll answer the question: “How Hard is Navajo Loop Trail?”
 And later in the post, I’ll show photos of pretty much every step of the journey so you can decide if this hike is for you.

 Map of Navajo Loop Trail